-The Board has nominated nine of the incumbent directors for re-election as directors to serve until our next annual meeting and until each director's successor is duly elected and qualified.
-Dennis Dougherty was not re-nominated for election at the Annual Meeting with his agreement, and his term as a director will expire at the Annual Meeting.
+The Board has nominated the nine incumbent directors for re-election as directors to serve until our next annual meeting and until each director's successor is duly elected and qualified.
 Each director nominee has consented to being named as a director nominee in this proxy statement and to serving as a director, if elected.
 Please see pages 6 through 9 of this proxy statement under the heading "Directors" for information regarding the nine nominees for election as a director.